johndpope/AudioXplorer/README.md

+Custom plug-ins SDK

+Custom plug-ins SDK for AudioXplorer are available now.
+They allow any programmer to develop plug-ins for AudioXplorer in a few minutes without specific knowledge of how plug-ins are working.

 AudioXplorer has been retired by Arizona.
 Watch this space - get on board - fork this project and help bring this project back to life